XY-Showing/FairMedPrompt/README.md

 # FairMedPrompt
-This is the replication package for the emprical investigation of mitigating medical bias via prompt engineering.
+This is the replication package for the empirical investigation of mitigating medical bias via prompt engineering.

+##